jstar88/opbe/README.md

     Battle calculated in 144.88 ms.
     Memory used: 6249 KB

 Seems a lot? try a O(n) algorithm and you will crash with insane small amount of ships :)
-Anyway you can decrease a lot the memory usage setting in *constants/battle_constants.php*
+Anyway you can decrease a lot the memory usage setting, in *constants/battle_constants.php*,

 ```php
     define('ONLY_FIRST_AND_LAST_ROUND',true);